Understanding Annuities and Deciding If One Is Right for You

 Sometimes, it’s really no surprise to me that so many people are uncomfortable when it comes to managing their finances.
 There are so many financial products out there, each with their own benefits and drawbacks and pitfalls, that it can be overwhelming even for me, someone who spends a lot of time following all of this stuff.

 This brings us to annuities, which is yet another option that people have for retirement.
 Connie writes in with a question about them:

 What exactly is an annuity?
 My mother and father in law are apparently retired and living mostly off of the proceeds of an annuity, but I don’t really understand how it works.
 They mentioned it the other day and I felt kind of dumb just nodding my head.

 An annuity (in the United States) is an arrangement between two parties.
 One of them, usually an individual like yourself, pays some lump sum to a second party, usually an insurance company.
 After that, the insurance company gives regular payments to the individual for some period of time specified in the arrangement.

-The first kind is the annuity with period certain, which is an annuity that specifies a certain period for the payments.
+The first kind is an annuity that specifies a certain period for the payments.

 An example: you might give $100,000 to an insurance company for a 20 year annuity that starts on January 1, 2011 and ends on December 31, 2030.
 The agreement requires monthly payments from that annuity and guarantees 3% growth over the period of the annuity.
 That company would then issue you a payment each month for $554.60.
 At the end of the arrangement, you both just walk away from it.